GriffithUniLibrary/redcap-intro/docs/05-distribution/02-survey-settings.md

 Obtaining ethics approval
 {% include alert.html text="WARNING: REDCap allows you to make your project live without administrator oversight.
 It is your responsibility to obtain ethics approval from the Office of Research before proceeding with any human research." color="warning" %}

-{% capture production %}
+## Move your Project to production status

 1. Click on `Project Setup` on the left-hand navigation.
 2. Note that The `Main Project Settings` section shows a green check and the words _“I’m done!”_
 3. We are now done with the second section (design data collection instruments).
 Click _I’m done_.
 4. The `Optional modules` allow for longitudinal studies and randomisation.
 These are outside the scope of today’s workshop.